qkzk/fm/development.md

 #### Summary

+- preview sqlite3 databases with a summary.
+Inspired by ranger.

 ##### Bugfixes

 - Fixed a bug where CWD wasn't updated when opening a command.
 Ensure clicked commands and TUI applications are executed with an updated CWD.

 #### Changelog

+- [ ] Menu plugin
+  - [ ] API:
+    Won't work because of sending status.
+Requires to change A LOT to migrate to abi_stable or equivalent
+    - [ ] fm -> plugin : dispatch(event, status) {} - mut status or only status ?
+    - [ ] fm -> plugin : display(rect) -> Widget    OR fm -> plugin : display(f, rect) {}
 - [ ] FEAT: previewer image mode..
+  API:
+    - extend previewer plugins with a name & type.
+Either text or image or ? let fm handle the display.
+    - text returns a String, display returns Vec<String> with paths to images.
   - [ ] ueberzug: just a call to ueberzug with correct arguments.
 It should be pluggable
   - [ ] iterm2: ??? should be possible
   - [ ] interface in config: